jim-collier/bash-5-ultimate-guide/CODE_STYLE.md

 This method is almost identical in concept to Method 1, but works on Bash as old as v2 (1996).

 However, this method requires the abuse of `eval` to work, which is bad, because:
-- Makes things harder to debug.
+- It makes things harder to debug.
 - Can introduce impossible quoting conundrums.
 - Unless you control *all* direct *and* indirect input to `eval` with absolute certainty, it introduces a potentially glaring (and potentially trivially-exploitable) security risk of arbitrary code-injection.